Download Your FREE Texas Dealer License Start Up Guide

 course must be taken by an owner or manager that is

 listed on the application.
-The Automobile Dealer
+The

 Training Association's Dealer Pre-License Course is

-approved by the Texas Department of Motor Vehicles and
+Texas Department of Motor Vehicles and

 meets the State of Texas' 6 hour dealer educational